All Episodes

 They didn't care about that once the port deal had come up.

-And so they're toadies in the drive-by media following along wherever they uh wherever they go here.
+And so they're toadies in the drive-by meteor following along wherever they go here.

-But uh either way, uh, this is gonna end up being a rallying call for our side.
+But either way, this is going to end up being a rallying call for our side.

-Uh because if they take the house, if Democrats win the House, they will do this.
+Because if they take the House, if Democrats win the House, they will do this.

-They will start impeachment hearings uh if for no other reason than to get even.
+They will start impeachment hearings if for no other reason than to get even for the terrible injustices done to William Jefferson Bloth Clinton.

-Stephanopoulos says, well, I'm not sure the president would not see it as a uh harsh approach.
+Stephanopoulos says, well, I'm not sure the president would not see it as a harsh approach.

-I'm not sure he's gonna come out and apologize, but in fact I'm pretty sure he won't do that.
+I'm not sure he's going to come out and apologize, but in fact, I'm pretty sure he won't do that.

-What I'm interested in is my colleagues uh acknowledging that we as a Congress have to stand up to a president who acts as if the Bill of Rights and the Constitution were repealed on September eleventh.
+What I'm mentioning is my colleagues acknowledging that we as a Congress have to stand up to a president who acts as if the Bill of Rights and the Constitution were repealed on September 11th.

-We didn't enact martial law on September eleventh.
+We didn't enact martial law on September 11th.

 We still have a constitutional form of government.

-And if the Congress of the United States does not stand up for that authority at this point, it will be an historic failure of our only Oh man, oh man.
+And if the Congress of the United States does not stand up for that authority at this point, it will be an historic failure of ours.

-You know, can I take you back to last week in the last three weeks?
+You know, can I take you back last week and the last three weeks?

 The last three weeks, the Democrats were excited because they'd gotten to the right of George W. Bush on what?

-They finally found the issue where they can convince the American people that they too see an enemy.
+They finally found the issue where they could convince the American people that they too see an enemy.

 And that enemy was the United Arab Emirates.